netanelyo/Recipe2ImageGAN/README.md

 - `torchwordemb`

-- `tensorboard-pytorch (must be installed via pip and not by conda)`
+- `tensorboard-pytorch (must be installed via pip and not via conda)`